Think you don’t need contents insurance when renting? Think again.

 ...when it comes to your own personal items, the landlord’s policy won’t cover them, so you should consider taking out contents insurance.

-Renting a house or apartment in Ireland can be expensive, with soaring rents, water bills, plus all the usual household bills such as electricity and gas.
-And then there’s all your personal property to think about: clothes, jewellery, bikes, tablets, phones, cameras, laptops and sports equipment – things that would amount to quite a sizeable loss if they were damaged, destroyed in a flood or fire, or stolen.
-But at least the landlord pays the insurance, right?
-Not necessarily.
+Renting a house or apartment in Ireland can be expensive, with soaring rents, plus all the usual household bills such as electricity and heating.
+And then there’s all your personal property to think about: clothes, jewellery, bikes, tablets, cameras, laptops and sports equipment – things that would amount to quite a sizeable loss if they were damaged, destroyed in a flood or fire, or stolen.

 As owner of the property, the landlord should have home insurance in place, which insures the structure itself.
 And it’s more than likely they will have some kind of contents insurance in place, covering their own property inside the structure, such as carpets, curtains, TVs, microwaves, vacuum cleaners and fridges, etc. But when it comes to your own personal items, the landlord’s policy won’t cover them, so you should consider taking out contents insurance.
 Otherwise, in the event of fire, theft or other damage, you could be left out of pocket.